You can always search for keywords only. Or, you can

 on a particular word with the '~' (tilde).

-The search software has an editable vocabulary of over 250,000 word
+Our search engine contains an editable vocabulary of over 250,000 word

 and phrase associations.
 Each entry is generally classifiable by